assessment-takaful-brunei/assessment-january-2025/README.md

 ### **GitHub Submission Instructions**

 1. **Clone the Repository**
+   - After accepting the assignment in GitHub Classroom, a personal repository will be created for you.
    - Clone the provided Classroom repository to your local machine using the following command:
      ```bash
      git clone <repository-link>
      ```
      Replace `<repository-link>` with the link to your personal repository for this assignment.
+This link will be available when you accept the assignment.

 2. **Create Your Work**
    - Add your backend and frontend code to the repository.